edmundhung/conform/examples/material-ui/README.md

-# Material UI Example
+# Integrating with Material UI

-This example shows you how to integrate [material-ui](https://mui.com/material-ui/) Inputs components with Conform.
+[Material UI](https://mui.com/material-ui) is a comprehensive library of components based on Google's Material Design system.
+In this guide, we will show how to integrate its **Inputs** components with Conform.

+## Compatibility

+> Based on @mui/material@5.10

 | Component             | Native support | Integration required |
 | --------------------- | :------------: | :------------------: |